KippAD/portfolio-project-3/README.md

 <img  src="assets/readme-images/html-warnings.png" width="100%">

 The validator initially returned three errors, including a fatal error.
-These were all related to the placement of the site favicon in the wrong html file.
+These were all related to the placement of the site favicon in the wrong HTML file.
 All of these errors were removed when the favicon was moved to the head of the layout.html file.

 The passed validator test is below: